mag-wolf/BUSCO-to-Phylogeny/README.md

     findsharedscos             #find BUSCO genes that are shared between all of the species you provided makealignments             #make alignments of all gene sequences using mafft trimmgenealignments        #trimm the alignments using clipkit
-    filteralignments           #filter the alignments for to conserved genes concatgenealignments       #concatenate gene alignments into one big matrix using FASconCAT trimmsupermatrix           #trimm the concatenated alignment using clipkit constructgenetrees         #constructing gene trees of every single gene alignment using iqtree constructsupermtree        #constructing a tree from the concatenated alignment using iqtree constructsuperttree        #constructing a consensus tree based on all constructed genes trees using Astral
+    constructgenetrees         #constructing genestrees from trimmed alignments using iqtree filtergenetrees            #filter genetrees and alignments based on the maximum likelihood distance (throw out too conserved and too variable genes) concatgenealignments       #concatenate gene alignments into one big matrix using FASconCAT trimmsupermatrix           #trimm the concatenated alignment using clipkit constructsupermtree        #constructing a tree from the concatenated alignment using iqtree constructsuperttree        #constructing a consensus tree based on all constructed genes trees using Astral

 ###